TinySpins/Apps/README.md

 # Apps
-Standalone Matlab Applications packaged into Docker Images.
+Standalone Matlab Applications for macOS and Windows.